jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 - Value Assignment
 - Object Assignment

-It is important to understand, that there are *coding principles*, and there are *coding concepts*.
+It is important to understand, that there are *coding principles*, and there are *coding aspects*.

 Coding *principles* need to be part of the code base.
-Coding *concepts* do not.
+Coding *aspects* do not.

-A __Concept__ is a construct, that can be programmed within the new computer language and a *principle* is something the code base can not do without.
-A lot of principles can be implemented as a concept, but only *after* you have added it to the code base.
+An __Aspect__ is a construct, that can be programmed within the new computer language and a *principle* is something the code base can not do without.
+A lot of principles can be implemented as an aspect, but only *after* you have added it to the code base.

-Examples of coding concepts are: classes, attributes, parameters and inheritance.
+Examples of coding aspects are: classes, attributes, parameters and inheritance.
 So none of those need to be present in the code base.
 They can all be programmed using the new computer language itself.

-Many of the coding concepts are just as elementary to computer programming as coding principles.
-Functionally, coding principles and concepts blend together.
-That is why coding principles and coding concepts do not have separate documentation sections.
+Many of the coding aspects are just as elementary to computer programming as coding principles.
+Functionally, coding principles and aspects blend together.
+That is why coding principles and coding aspects do not have separate documentation sections.

 On top of that: when developing the code base, you will determine how much can be banned out of the code base, and only programmed within the new computer language itself.
-As the concepts are described here functionally, it is not as important to determine which ones have to be part of the code base and which ones can be left out.
+As the aspects are described here functionally, it is not as important to determine which ones have to be part of the code base and which ones can be left out.

 ### Loose Ideas